House price negotiation

 Take offence to rejection

 Rejection is an inevitable part of house price negotiation.
 It’s important to remember that rejection doesn’t mean the end of the negotiation, but rather an opportunity to reassess and make a different offer.
-Whether it is a buyer having their offer rejected by the seller or a seller having their counteroffer rejected by a buyer, rejection is commonplace in negotiations.

 Frequently Asked Questions about House Price Negotiation